SheetAble/SheetAble-Documentations/versioned_docs/version-v0.8.1/faq.md

   - [What if I don't have a home server?](#what-if-i-dont-have-a-home-server)

 ## Where can I report a bug?
-To report a bug, please go over to our [Discord Server](https://discord.com/invite/QnFbxyPbRj) where our Developer team currently active is.
+To report a bug, please go over to our [Discord Server](https://discord.com/invite/QnFbxyPbRj) where our Developer team is currently active.

 ## Will there be mobile support?
-Our goal was from the beginning on to have SheetAble available on all your devices so you can also edit them on your Tablet/iPad and have them synchronized by your home server.
+At the moment, there is no mobile support.
+However, our goal is to have SheetAble available on all your devices so you can also edit them on your Tablet/iPad and have them synchronized by your home server.

 ## Is there an early access version?
 **Yes**, we will create an early access build before every release for our testers to test it and check it out.
 Sometimes there will be announcements on the [Discord Server](https://discord.com/invite/QnFbxyPbRj) if any new places opened up.
 So if you are interested you need to give yourself the `Early Access` role to get pinged on the announcements.